 Students studying for the BMedSci programme will complete a 45-credit core module, a 30-credit taught option module which the students can choose and a 45-credit intercalated research project.
 Specific guidance on the selection of option modules that match research projects will be provided to students by tutors and the programme director.

-In the core module, which is split into 4 units as shown below, BMedSci students will focus on developing key concepts and research methods and analysis for understanding molecular mechanisms in disease.
+In the core module, BMedSci students will focus on developing key concepts and research methods and analysis for understanding understanding the clinical application of pharmacology and molecular mechanisms in disease.